ldsec/medco-documentation/docs/_sources/developer/contribution_guidelines.rst.txt

-all repos have same version number, but can differ in terms of letters a docker cloud conf
+all repos have same version number, but can differ in terms of letters a

+do release with tags x.x.x-rcZ test the test-3nodes-local manueally (+test network) increment Z as needed then release final without rc

+to do rc locally: docker-compose build the common file then in other repos (GB, medco-unlyncx, medco-loader, medco-connectpor) build and tag manually!
+medco-loader: do separately after, so that dependency on medco-unlynx version can be adapted

+update version of medco-unlynx used! create tag from github web interface on master update medco-doc

+in definitions: put rcX tag, build them manually
+< procedure for different profiles

+versionning: semantic versionning across components docker cloud conf
 -----------------
 Docker Tag